 - If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
 Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
-If we decide to appeal it will go to a Level 4 appeal. - If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 appeal request with any accompanying documents.
-We may wait for the Level 4 appeal decision before authorizing or providing the medical care in dispute. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over.
+If we decide to appeal, it will go to a Level 4 appeal. - o If we decide not to appeal, we must authorize or provide you with the medical care within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - o If we decide to appeal the decision, we will send you a copy of the Level 4 appeal request with any accompanying documents.
+We may wait for the Level 4 appeal decision before authorizing or providing the medical care in dispute. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - o If you decide to accept this decision that turns down your appeal, the appeals process is over.